Minority Business Development

 The BlackPages reached out to others across the United States about providing Black-Owned business listings in other cities and regions."
 Now there are Blackpage versions everywhere in the USA.

 The Negro Motorist Green Book, (1936-1964) was a model Black business directory in print that became the bible of travel for Black motorists.
 Made by a mailman and published when society separated Blacks from whites at drinking fountains, bathrooms, housing and public establishments, the Green Book provided Blacks with places to eat, stay and buy from that welcomed them.
 Over 50 locations were in Massachusetts at the time.
 The Green Book covered much of North America, including most of the United States and parts of Canada, Mexico, the Caribbean, and Bermuda.

-Read our Marley Coffee article.
+Read our Marley Coffee business profile.

 The top cities in America to start a business in have a few attributes that make them stand out and they are: 1) A large number of seed capital and angel investors exist.
 2) There is plenty of networking going on: meetups, business plan competitions, accelerators, incubators, workshops, workspaces and virtual offices.
 3) They have a critical mass of entrepreneurs, consumers and suppliers.